-North Korean minister to meet again with Swedish counterpart
+North Korean minister meets again with Swedish counterpart

-STOCKHOLM (AP) — North Korea’s foreign minister is set to meet again with his Swedish counterpart amid growing speculation about a possible meeting in the Scandinavian country between President Donald Trump and North Korean leader Kim Jong Un.
+STOCKHOLM (AP) — North Korea’s foreign minister met again Saturday with his Swedish counterpart amid growing speculation about a possible meeting in the Scandinavian country between President Donald Trump and North Korean leader Kim Jong Un.

-Ri Yong Ho, who arrived late Thursday in Stockholm, is expected to meet Foreign Minister Margot Wallstrom Saturday.
+Ri Yong Ho, who landed late Thursday in Stockholm, met Foreign Minister Margot Wallstrom at Sweden’s Foreign Ministry.
 Details about their talks had been shrouded in secrecy.

 The Swedish Foreign Ministry said Friday a summary of their discussions would be provided afterward.